 Bernie Sanders on Political & Electoral Reform

-In 2010, the Supreme Court issued a very controversial ruling in Citizens United vs. Federal Election Commission.
-They determined that spending by corporations or unions for a political cause is a form of free speech and is therefore protected under the First Amendment.
-While there is a lot of nuance to this complicated issue, the Supreme Court blog summarizes the decision this way:
+In 2010, the Supreme Court decided in Citizens United vs. Federal Election Commission that spending by corporations or unions for a political cause is a form of free speech that is protected under the First Amendment.
+This allowed wealthy corporations to spend an unlimited amount of money and gave them enormous power to influence campaigns and elections and control the policy debate.

 Learn how Citizens United allows the super-rich and corporations to effectively influence and manipulate elections in this video: